 The first important step is ensuring your medical school meets the requirements established by ECFMG.
 A school that meets all requirements for ECFMG is listed in the World Directory of Medical Schools and has an ECFMG note on the “Sponsor Notes” tab of the school’s listing stating that the school meets eligibility requirements.
 The ECFMG note also mentions the graduation years for which the school meets ECFMG requirements (your graduation year must be included here to participate).

 ECFMG is the organization in charge of certifying IMGs to apply for a medical residency program.
 The goal for ECFMG is to assess whether an IMG is ready to train in U.S. Graduate Medical Education (GME) programs where they provide supervised patient care.
-There are 2 major requirements for the certification: examinations (USMLE) and medical education verification.
-This certificate is not a medical degree, and it does not allow an IMG to practice medicine in the United States independently.
+There are 2 major requirements for the certification: examinations (USMLE and pathways) and medical education verification.
+The ECFMG certificate is not a medical degree, and it does not allow an IMG to practice medicine in the United States independently.
 Instead, the certificate provides proof that an IMG has met the required examinations (USMLE) and documentation (medical degree, credentials, etc.) to apply for a medical residency program and train under supervision.

 In summary, there are 3 fundamental requirements for getting the ECFMG Certification: